-Arbitration has traditionally enjoyed a strong position as a forum for settling disputes in Sweden.
-Commercial actors are increasingly aware of the advantages of arbitration as a dispute resolution mechanism and the Stockholm Chamber of Commerce is a wellestablished and frequently used institution which is considered to offer an efficient and cost-effective procedure.
+There are no pending or proposed changes in the legislation that will affect the use of arbitration.
+Arbitration has traditionally had a strong position as a means of settling disputes in Sweden.
+Commercial actors are increasingly aware of the advantages of arbitration as a dispute resolution mechanism and the Stockholm Chamber of Commerce is a well-established and frequently used institution which is considered to offer an efficient and cost-effective procedure.
 The Stockholm Chamber of Commerce is a leading institution for the resolution of investment treaty arbitration.
-During 2014, disputes based on mergers agreements (21 % of total caseload), service agreements (20% of total caseload) and supply agreements (20% of total caseload) constituted the most common disputes brought before the Stockholm Chamber of Commerce.
+Ten investment treaty disputes were brought before the Stockholm Chamber of Commerce during 2012 (cf. 4 disputes during 2011) which is the highest number ever in one year.